 Congratulations to Kristen Aceves also for the following publications!

 Rodolfo D. Vicetti Miguel, Nirk E. Quispe Calla, Kristen M. Aceves, Fiorela C. Dueñas Lopez, Thomas L. Cherpes.
 ECHO: context and limitations.
 The Lancet 395(10222):PE21, 2020.

 Nirk E. Quispe Calla, Rodolfo D. Vicetti Miguel, Kristen M. Aceves, Angelo Torres, Thomas L. Cherpes.
 Depot-medroxyprogesterone acetate reduces genital cell–cell adhesion molecule expression and increases genital herpes simplex virus type 2 infection susceptibility in a dose-dependent fashion.
 Contraception 100(5):397-401, 2019.

 Photo by David Kiefer, Stanford Athletics Communications

 Steven Fahy, former graduate student in the Master of Laboratory Animal Medicine program, was named the Pac-12 Men’s Cross Country Scholar-Athlete of the Year in 2019.
-Steven’s time as an MLAS student ended earlier than anticipated when this exceptional scholar-athlete was invited to run professionally for Nike and train full-time for the Olympic Trials and World Championships in 2021/2022.
+Steven’s time as an MLAS student ended earlier than anticipated when this exceptional scholar-athlete committed to training full-time for the Olympic Trials and World Championships in 2021/2022.
 Comparative Medicine wishes Steven great success in his running career and looks forward to seeing Steven up on the podium soon!